hgup/hgup.github.io/urara/hobbies/music-tools/+page.svelte.md

 ---
 ## Spitfire LABS

-An audio library that gives you experimental aah vibes.
+An audio library that gives you experimental ahh vibes.
 The library is so vast that I just started off by downloading whatever sounded interesting to me.

 They just revamped the app too.
 Now it looks much easier to use than the previous version.
 I like the green theme they are going for.
 And the audio samples are as High-res as ever.
 They can go upto 4-5 gigs.
 So ensure you have the right kind of storage.